squinonesf/format_conversions/README.md

 # format_conversions
-Simple scripts for converting one file to another one of different extension
+Simple GIS scripts for converting one file to another one of different extension